docsbysea/tech-writing-portfolio/video_script/index.md

 # Video Script: Project Training

-*Note: This script is part of a training video I designed to guide trainees through a data labeling tool's workflow.
+*Note: This script is part of a training video series I designed to guide trainees through a data labeling tool's workflow.
 Acronyms replace confidential project details, and some information is condensed.*

 | **Scene**              | **Narration**                                                | **Visuals**                                                 |